octeth/octeth-api-docs/api-reference/journey-actions.md

 This action will implement a basic yes or no condition with a single criteria and set of actions for both `yes` and `no` cases.

 ::: warning
-This action will be deprecated in future Octeth version releases.
+This action is deprecated and will be removed in one of the coming Octeth version releases.
 Please use `Decision` action instead.
 :::

 ```json